Guy Armitage: London Broncos

 Armitage signed with the London Broncos in August 2019 following a successful trial with the club.
 He made his Super League debut in round 26 of the 2019 Super League season vs Catalans Dragons.
 In September 2020 it was announced that Armitage had signed for new Canadian club Ottawa Aces for their inaugural season in the RFL pyramid in 2021.

 Toulouse Olympique

 On 9 Mar 2021 it was reported that he had signed for Toulouse Olympique in the RFL Championship on loan.
 After a three week trial he was signed on for the 2021 season.
 He made a try scoring debut against Sheffield Eagles on 27 June and scored two tries on his only other appearance of the season at Bradford.
-On 21 October 2021 Toulouse announced that Armitage had signed a new one year contract and would be part of the squad for 2022, their first season in Super League.
+On 21 October 2021 Toulouse announced that Armitage had signed a new one-year contract and would be part of the squad for 2022, their first season in Super League.

+On 15 October 2023, Armitage played in Toulouse Olympique's upset loss in the Million Pound Game against the London Broncos.

+Bradford Bulls

+On 31 October 2024 it was reported that he had signed for Bradford in the RFL Championship on a one-year deal.